 - Students earning between 0-25 credits must maintain a cumulative GPAof 1.8.

 - Students earning between 26-56 credits must maintain a cumulative GPAof 1.9.

 - Students earning greater than 57 credits must maintain a cumulative GPAof 2.0.

 When Minimum Standards of Academic Progress are NOT Achieved:

-The Director of Student Financial Planning will notify students who fail to meet there requirements when information on academic progress is available at the end of the academic year (typically June).
+The Director of Financial Aid will notify students who fail to meet there requirements when information on academic progress is available at the end of the academic year.
 Students who fail to meet these requirements will not be considered for student aid until all standard have been achieved.
 Under no circumstances will student aid be awarded retroactively to the semester(s) in which the standards were not met.

 Students who fail to mee these requirement are encouraged to make up the hours and grade point requirements during the summer sessions at their own expense.
 Once the Registrar posts the grades and credits for the summer course work, if the requirements have been met, the student will be considered for financial aid for the next academic year.
 Note that only coursework attempted at Emory & Henry College will contribute to the grade point average.
 Students with an approved Application for Transfer Credit will receive unit credit only from the coursework taken at another institiution.